hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * After finding the optimal epoch number from cross validation, train the whole dataset with the optimal number of epoch.

 ### Evaluation Metrics
+* Bigger networks do not always bring better performance
 * [Full list of Keras metrics][4]
 * [Top-n Error][24]
   * We often saw "top-1 error", "top-5" error appeared in papers, here's more explaination